Kercaragame/Web3-Projects/freshman/README.md

 ## basique NFT contract

-- Look at the contract in contract
+- Look at the contract in contract folder
 - if you want to redeploy the contract use hardhat compile and hardhat deploy commands

 ## basique Dapp

-- use npm run in my-app directory
+- use _npm run dev_ in my-app directory